 Grammar & punctuation

 Always provide links and references (preferably to primary sources or credible institutes) to back up any claims as well as quotes.
 We'd also appreciate it if you could link any names not easily recognised by our readers.

 To add a hyperlink, select the text you want to link to.
-If it is a quote, don't highlight the whole quote, just the vehicle for the quote - i.e. "report", "he/she said", "article", etc. Copy the url link then click onto "Insert", select "Hyperlink".
+If it is a quote, don't highlight the whole quote, just the vehicle for the quote, such as "report", "he/she said", "article", etc. Copy the URL link then click onto "Insert", select "Hyperlink".
 In the "Link to" box, paste in the url link then click OK.

 Graphics, photos, images

 Try to include as much image, graphic and video content with your story as possible and provide the URL link.
 Be careful about using images and graphs from other news sites as this may violate the MEAA Code of Ethics.
 Tweets also welcomed!

 As an online magazine, we publish fewer articles than comparable online publications, but focus on making those we do more comprehensive and colourful.
 Please also attribute the sources of your multimedia and licence details.